-5.42.5.43.
-Paragraphs 5.447-5.513 provide recommendations on meeting the Requirement 6.13 of SSR-2/1 (Rev. 1) [2][1].
+5.43.
+Paragraphs 5.44-5.51 provide recommendations on meeting the Requirement 6.13 of SSR-2/1 (Rev. 1) [1].

-5.43.5.44.
-Isolation devices between RCPB Isolation devices between the RCPB and connected piping or component whose failure would result in a leakage non compensable by the normal make up system and connected systems less safety classified should be designed to close quickly and reliably in order to limit the loss of primary coolant in the event of a piping failure affecting a connected system.
-The loss of primary coolant caused by the such a failure of a connected piping should not necessitate the operation of the emergency core cooling systems.
+5.44.
+Isolation devices between the RCPB and connected piping or component whose failure would result in a leakage non compensable by the normal make up system should be designed to close quickly and reliably in order to limit the loss of coolant.
+The loss of coolant caused by such a failure should not necessitate the operation of the emergency core cooling system.

-5.44.5.45.
+5.45.
 Consideration should be given to the characteristics and importance of the isolation and its reliability targets.
 Isolation devices either should usually be closed or should close automatically on demand without the need for off-site electrical power.
-The response time and speed of closure time -should be in accordance with the acceptance criteria defined for postulated initiating events. (see Ref.
-[3] for guidance).
-In particular, to keep the full efficiency of the emergency core cooling systemsafety injection, all the systems connected to the RCPBS should be automatically isolated in a timely manner unless necessary to meet the requirements applicable to a LOCA accident.
+The response time and closure time should be in accordance with the acceptance criteria defined for postulated initiating events. ]In particular, to keep the full efficiency of the emergency core cooling system, all the systems connected to the RCPB should be automatically isolated in a timely manner unless necessary to meet the requirements applicable to a LOCA accident.

-5.45.5.46.
+5.46.
 RCPB isolation should be designed according to the single failure criterion when the loss of coolant resulting from the break of the connected piping is not compensable by the normal make up system.

 5.47.
-RCPB isolation should be ensured even in the event of a loss of off-site powerand preferably supplied by the uninterruptible power source.-
+RCPB isolation should be ensured even in the event of a loss of off-site power and preferably supplied by the uninterruptible power source.

-5.46.5.48.
+5.48.
 RCPB isolation valves should be designed to return to a safe position in case of the loss of the power or air supply.

-5.47.5.49.
-Adequate means isolation should be provided in at the interfaces between the RCS and connected systems operating at lower pressures to prevent the over pressurization of such systems and possible loss of coolant accidentsoutside the containment.
+5.49.
+Adequate means should be provided in connected systems operating at lower pressures to prevent the over pressurization of such systems and possible loss of coolant accidents outside the containment.

-5.48.5.50.
-Isolation devices should be considered as RCS components and hence should be designed and manufactured in compliance with the requirements and recommendations that apply to RCS components.
+5.50.
+Isolation devices should be designed and manufactured in compliance with the requirements and recommendations that apply to RCS components.

-5.49.5.51.
-Provisions for testing leak tightness of the RCPB isolation values should be implemented.
+5.51.
+Provisions for testing leak tightness of the RCPB isolation valves should be implemented.